apitable/apitable/docs/contribute/developer-guide.md

 3. socket-server
 4. web-server

-For start the development environment, you can run these commands:
+To start the development environment locally, run these commands:

 ```bash
 # start databases in dockers